nagornovys/Cancer_cell_evolution/README.md

 Content of package
 ---

-* _User-Guide.Rmd_ and _User-Guide.html_ are the user guide to install, run and use tugHall simulator in html and R Markdown formats.
+* _User-Guide-tugHall.Rmd_ and _User-Guide-tugHall.html_ are the user guide to install, run and use tugHall simulator in R Markdown and html formats.
+* _User-Guide-analysis.Rmd_ and _User-Guide-analysis.html_ are the user guide to analyze results of single simulation in R Markdown and html formats.
 * _/tugHall/_ is a directory with program code, input and output data.
 * _/TESTS/_ is a directory with tests, please, see README_TESTS.md file for explanation.
 * _/ABC/_ is a directory with a simple example of 10000 trials of simulation and Approximate Bayesian computation.
 For details, please, see README_ABC.md.